advance100/doc_webpack/webpack-dev-server.md

 };
 ```

-You have an app folder with your initial entry point that webpack will bundle into a *bundle.js* file in the build folder.
+You have an `app` folder with your initial entry point that _webpack_ will bundle into a `bundle.js` file in the `build` folder.

 ## Inline mode
-The webpack-dev-server will serve the files in the current directory, unless you configure a specific content base.
+The _webpack-dev-server_ will serve the files in the current directory, unless you configure a specific content base.

 ```sh
 $ webpack-dev-server --content-base build/
 ```

-Using this config `webpack-dev-server` will serve the static files in your `build` folder and watch your source files for changes.
-When changes are made the bundle will be recompiled.
-This modified bundle is served from memory at the relative path specified in `publicPath` (see [API](#API)).
+Using this config _webpack-dev-server_ will serve the static files in your `build` folder and watch your source files for changes.
+When changes are made the _bundle_ will be recompiled.
+This modified _bundle_ is served from memory at the relative path specified in `publicPath` (see [API](#API)).
 It will not be written to your configured output directory.
-Where a bundle already exists at the same url path the bundle in memory will take precedence.
+Where a _bundle_ already exists at the same url path the _bundle_ in memory will take precedence.

-For example with the configuration above your bundle will be available at `localhost:8080/assets/bundle.js`
+For example with the configuration above your _bundle_ will be available at `localhost:8080/assets/bundle.js`

-To load your bundled files, you will need to create an `index.html` file. e.g.
+To load your bundled files, you will need to create an `index.html` file. e.g:

 ```html
 <!DOCTYPE html>